 Butterfly Pea Flower Lemonade

 - 1 ½ cups boiling water

-- 1 tbsp dried butterfly pea flowers use a heaping tablespoon here
+- 1 tablespoon dried butterfly pea flowers use a heaping tablespoon here

 - 1 packet stevia

-- 2 tbsp freshly squeezed lemon juice more or less to taste
+- 2 tablespoon freshly squeezed lemon juice more or less to taste

 - ice to fill the glass